sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

 #### GNMI
 1. Verify that gnmi_get is working at Toplevel module
-2. Verify thet gnmi_get is working for each ACL Table
+2. Verify thet gnmi_set is working for each Toplevel module
-3. Verify gnmi_get working for each ACL Rule:
-4. Verify that gnmi_get is working for all ACL interfaces
-5. Verify that gnmi_get is working for each ACL interface name
-6. Verify that gnmi_get fails for non-existent ACL name and type
-7. Verify that TopLevel node can be deleted
-8. Verify that a particular ACL Table can be deleted
-9. Verify that ACL rule can be deleted
-10. Verify that ACL table can be created
-11. Verify that ACL rule can be created
-12. Verify that ACL binding can be created
-13. Verify that creating rule on non existent ACL gives error
-14. Verify that giving invalid interface number is payload gives error.
-15. Verify that  GNMI capabalities is returning correctly.
+3. Verify that  GNMI capabalities is returning correctly.

 #### Request Binder (YGOT)
 1.  create a YGOT object binding for the uri ends with container